JamesH1978/klipper-1/docs/Installation.md

 It's common for each printer to have its own unique serial port name.
 This unique name will be used when flashing the micro-controller.
-It's possible there may be multiple lines in the above output - if so, choose the line corresponding to the micro-controller (see the [FAQ](FAQ.md#wheres-my-serial-port) for more information).
+It's possible there may be multiple lines in the above output - if so, choose the line corresponding to the micro-controller If many items are listed and the choice is ambigous, unplug the board and run the command again, the missing item will be your print board(see the [FAQ](FAQ.md#wheres-my-serial-port) for more information).

 For common micro-controllers with STM32 or clone chips, LPC chips and